 The Board recognises the need to positively demonstrate that its watercourse maintenance and water level management are carried out in a manner that reduces flood risk, safeguards nature conservation interests and wherever possible makes a positive contribution to the enhancement of the natural environment.

-Defra requires all IDB’s to have a Biodiversity Action Plan (BAP) written by April 2010.
-The Board approved the document at their meeting in February 2010 and the Environment Committee will review this document at their meeting in May 2010.
+Defra required all IDB’s to have a Biodiversity Action Plan (BAP) written by April 2010.

 Download a copy of the Biodiversity Action Plan